SubiCodes/tatai-v.2/SESSION_MANAGEMENT_FEATURE.md

 ## User Experience

-### Scenario: Admin logs in from two locations
+### Scenario 1: Attempting to log in when already active elsewhere

 1. **Admin logs in from Computer A**
    - Session Token A is generated
    - Token A is stored in database
    - Admin can access the system

-2. **Same Admin logs in from Computer B**
+2. **Same Admin tries to log in from Computer B**
+   - Login attempt is detected
+   - System finds active session (Token A exists)
+   - **Confirmation dialog appears**: "Account Already In Use"
+   - User has two options:
+     - **Cancel**: Stay logged out on Computer B
+     - **Force Login**: Terminate Computer A session and log in on Computer B

+3. **If user chooses "Force Login"**
    - Session Token B is generated (new)
    - Token B replaces Token A in database
-   - Admin on Computer B can access the system
+   - Admin on Computer B logs in successfully
+   - Computer A session is now invalid

-3. **Admin on Computer A tries to access any page**
+4. **Admin on Computer A tries to access any page**
    - Middleware checks: Token A ≠ Token B (current active token)
    - Returns session conflict error
    - Frontend shows notification
    - User is redirected to login page

-### User Notification
+### User Notifications

+#### At Login (Computer B):
+When account is already in use:
+- **Dialog Title**: "Account Already In Use"
+- **Message**: "This account is currently logged in from another location.
+Do you want to log out from the other device and continue here?"
+- **Warning**: "The other session will be immediately terminated."
+- **Actions**:
+  - Cancel button
+  - "Yes, Log Me In" button (red, indicating destructive action)

+#### At Session Loss (Computer A):
-When a session conflict is detected, users see:
+When session is terminated:
 - **Title**: "Session Expired"
 - **Message**: "Your account has been logged in from another location."
 - **Action**: Automatic redirect to login page